nwisbeta/github.io/pages/app_design/menus.md

 Selecting menu items must take the user to the main screen associated with the menu item (Material.io).

-On a direct menu item section, clicking the menu item must scroll the page back to the top and refresh the data if applicable (Material.io).
-For example, in connect page, clicking the connect menu will scroll the page back to the top and refresh the data, if applicable
+On a direct menu item section, selecting the menu item must scroll the page back to the top and refresh the data if applicable (Material.io).
+For example, in connect page, selecting the connect menu will scroll the page back to the top and refresh the data, if applicable

 On a page which is not a direct menu item, selecting the menu item must return the user to the direct menu item.
-For example, in connect page and viewing patient details (not a direct menu item), clicking the connect menu item will take the user back to the connect page.
+For example, in connect page and viewing patient details (not a direct menu item), selecting the connect menu item will take the user back to the connect page.

 If there is no current direct menu location, a back button must enable navigation back to a menu location.
 The Back button must appear in the top left corner of the app, temporarily replacing profile/menu item icon.

-If a back button is used, swipe navigation must enable easy return to the previous page.
+If the design includes a back button, it must also enable swipe navigation to return to the previous page, as an alternative.
 See [Touch Gesture Control](/touch-gesture-control.html).

 ## Layout